JSmith604/Fair-Weather/README.md

 To test the API separately:

-1. Clone this git repository and cd into the top-level directory (Fair-Weather)
+1. Clone this git repository
+2. `cd Fair-Weather`
-2. Make sure Node and NPM are installed
+3. Make sure Node and NPM are installed
-3. Cd into the backend folder (api) and install the dependencies:
+4.  `cd api` and install the dependencies:
     "dotenv": "^8.2.0",
     "express": "^4.17.1",
     "node-fetch": "^2.6.1"